tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 and if you have many dictionaries imported this is going to be pretty annoying.

-So what I recommend you to do instead is to have as few dictionaries as possible and use qolibri whenever there's a word that you can't find in Yomichan.
+So what I recommend you to do instead is to have as few dictionaries as possible and use Qolibri whenever there's a word that you can't find in Yomichan.

 ### Custom CSS note